gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 There has historically not been much language support specifically for homogenous tuples or even tuples in general.
-In this proposal, we attempt to incrementally back fill such language support in a manner that makes homogenous tuples easier to write and compose better with the rest of the language.
-The specific list of proposed changes are:
+In this proposal, we attempt to incrementally back fill such language support in a manner that makes homogenous tuples easier to write and composes better with the rest of the language.
+The specific proposed changes are:

-+ The addition of sugar for declaring large homogenous tuples.
++ The addition of the sugar for declaring large homogenous tuples.
 (1), (2).
 + When parsing tuple types, stashing a bit in the tuple type that states if we parsed the tuple as a homogenous tuple to allow for improved type checking performance and to enable printing of large homogenous tuples with the sugar defined by (a).
 (1), (2).
 + Adding new initializers for homogenous tuples to ease initialization of homogenous tuple fields.
-+ Adding `RandomAccessCollection` and `MutableCollection` conformances to enable usage as a collection and accessing as contiguous storage.
++ Adding `RandomAccessCollection` and `MutableCollection` conformances to enable use of tuple as a collection and access them as contiguous storage.
 (1) (2)
-+ Changing the Clang Importer to import fixed size arrays as sugared homogenous tuples and remove the arbitrary limitation on the number of elements (4096 elements) that an imported fixed size array can have now that type checking homogenous tuples is fast.
++ Changing the Clang Importer to import fixed size arrays as sugared homogenous tuples and removing the arbitrary limitation on the number of elements (4096 elements) that an imported fixed size array can have now that type checking homogenous tuples is fast.
 (2)
 + Eliminating the need to use unsafe type pointer punning to pass imported C